Use Case · Contractor & Vendor Compliance

 At a minimum: general / public liability, workers' compensation (or employer's liability), commercial auto where applicable, professional indemnity for design or advisory work, the relevant Additional Insured and Waiver of Subrogation endorsements, OSHA 10 or 30 cards for site contractors, trade certifications (CSCS, Gas Safe, NICEIC, EPA), W-9 or W-8 forms, I-9 or right-to-work documentation, background checks where the role requires, and site-specific method statements / risk assessments.

 Sole-proprietor subcontractors with no employees can legally hold a workers' comp exemption.
-The risk is that the exemption form is older than 12 months, refers to the wrong entity, or covers a state different from where the work is being done.
+The risk is that the exemption form is older than 12 months, refers to the wrong entity, or covers a different state than where the work is being done.
 ExpiryEdge stores the exemption as a separate document type with its own expiry date and state metadata, so the loophole closes rather than opens.

 Yes.
 For each contractor document you choose who gets the alert: your team, the contractor, or both.
 Default cadence is 60 and 30 days before expiry, with an escalation to your team if the contractor has not responded by 14 days.